leeorengel/spacemacs-config/README.md

 # spacemacs-config

-Config for spacemacs distort of emacs
+Config for spacemacs distribution of emacs